equinor/edc-removing-the-sap-from-the-sap-developer/exercises/ex0/README.md

 ## Preparation 4 - Copying

-In the course of the exercises, you will need to copy some files from the [assets](../../assets) folder into the workspace.
-The simplest way to do this is to open folder _C:\Users\EMEAnnnn\teched2025-AD161\assets_ (with `EMEAnnnn` being your local Windows user name) in Windows Explorer and then copy the files from there into VS Code via Drag & Drop.
+In the course of the exercises, you will need to copy some files from the [assets](../../assets) folder